0xMordecai/docker-by-example/Docker-compose/cheatsheet.md

 ![alt text](image.png)

 # Creating the docker-compose file
-The next step in the process is to create a docker-compose file.
-A docker-compose file is a YAML file that contains a list of services, networks, volumes, and other associated configurations.
+The next step in the process is to create a `docker-compose` file.
+A `docker-compose file is a YAML file that contains a list of services, networks, volumes, and other associated configurations`.
 Let’s look at the following example docker-compose.yaml file to understand it better: